BubbleCow/bubblecow-documentation/Marketing/Education/Strategy and Outline.md

 This is a one-to-one assessment session where a writer's current position is assessed and step-by-step roadmap created from get from current position to publication.

 The following is assessed:
-- **Writing** - A developmental edit of the first 2000 words of the manuscript.
+- **Writing** - A developmental edit of the first 1000 words of the manuscript.
 This comes with a detailed editor's report and a list of resources and exercises that need to be carried out to improve.
 A future goal is set.
 - **Target Market** - A detailed assessment of the book's genre and target market.
 This also includes an examination of successful titles and current trends.
 A goal is set to ensure the writer is capitalizing on current trends and is creating a book the target market will enjoy.
 - **Platform and Marketing** -
 -

 **Standard**
-- access to weekly video lesson (recorded and added to vault) this is based on the free content
+- access to weekly video lesson (recorded and added to vault) this is based on the free content.
-- access to weekly editor's session, this is something special might be a live edit or talk or guest speaker (recorded and added to vault)
+- access to weekly editor's session, this is something special might be a live edit or talk or guest speaker (recorded and added to vault).
 - free access to community forum.
 - daily writing prompt with community feedback.